Nilsexe/google-stock-price-forecasting-lstm/README.md

 This project is provided under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute for personal or educational purposes.

 ---

+## 🙏 Acknowledgements

+I would like to express my gratitude to everyone who supported and contributed — directly or indirectly — to this project:

+- I thank the author of the dataset Google Stock Price (user “rahulsah06” on Kaggle) for publishing the historical stock-price data, which forms the basis of this entire analysis. ([GitHub Repository](https://github.com/ArianJr/google-stock-price-forecasting-lstm))
+- I acknowledge the developers and maintainers of the open-source libraries used in this project: TensorFlow / Keras for enabling the LSTM model implementation; Pandas and NumPy for data manipulation; and Matplotlib / Seaborn for visualization — without these tools this work would not have been possible.
+- I appreciate the users and the community of GitHub for providing a collaborative platform that encourages sharing, improvement, and distribution of open-source data science projects.
+- Finally, I thank anyone who has reviewed, given feedback, or simply followed this project — your interest and input motivate the continued development and improvement of this work.

+---